CMProkopenko/optimalswitch/README.md

 # optimalswitch
-code for optimal foraging functional response and prey switching model presented in Prokopenko et al.
+code for optimal foraging functional response and prey switching model presented in Prokopenko et al. Optimal prey switching: Predator foraging costs provide a mechanism for functional responses in multi-prey systems.
+Ecology

 MainText-modelscenarios Code for equations, scenarios, and figures presented in the main text